srebughini/ASALI/GUI/README.md

 * [Gtkmm](https://www.gtkmm.org/en/): gnome based graphical interface
 * [Matplotlib](https://matplotlib.org/): a comprehensive library for creating static, animated, and interactive visualizations in Python

-Asali has been tested on Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, Windows 10, Windows 8 and Debian Wheezy.
+Asali has been tested on Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, Ubuntu 20.04 LTS, Windows 10, Windows 8 and Debian Wheezy.
 If your Operating System (OS) is not one of them, please send us an email: ste.rebu@outlook.it

 ### 2.1 Linux OS
 ##### 2.1.1 Pre-requisites installation